akuklev/HOCC/star-is-more.md

   nil : List[T]
   cons : T → List[T] → List[T]
 ```
-is not only an endomorphism on the universe 𝒰.
+is not only an endomorphism on the universe 𝒰. It can be promoted to a polymorphic construction

-is actually not
-limited to the fixed universe 𝒰. By means of the W operator it can be constructed in
-any universe supporting W-types.
-Thus we can view `List` as a polymorphic construction as well:
+on any cartesian closed category with W-types:

 ```
 #Inductive List[\T]
   nil : List[T]
   cons : T → List[T] → List[T]

-List : ⋂(\U : 𝒰) (\u : Ẅ-closed-universe(U)) → U → U
+List : ⋂(\U : 𝒰) (\u : W-CCC(U)) → U → U
 ```

 The inductive definition above expands into a kind of macro that defines a list type for every